Ribosome-Packet-Processor/Ribosome-P4/README.md

 # Configure the Ports
 You can find ports configuration in the `include/configuration.p4` file.
 Here you can set the port towards the NF and the RDMA servers.
-If you make changes, you need to update the ports value in the `run_pd_rpc/setup.py` file accordingly.
+If you make changes, you need to update the ports value in the `run_pd_rpc/setup.py` and `setup.py` files accordingly.

 The outport ports specified in the files are used to send out the traffic after being processed.
 The current implementation sends out the packets selecting randomly one of the four output ports.
 To modify this behaviour you can:
-1. Modify the sending rules of packets not split: editing the `ingress_control/default_switch` file.
+1. Modify the sending rules of packets not split: editing the `ingress_control/default_switch.p4` file.
 2. Modify the sending rules of reconstructed packets: editing the `ingress_control/packet_reconstruct.p4` file.

 # Specify traffic classes to not split
-You can add entries from the `blacklist` table to disable payload splitting on specific traffic classes.
+You can add entries to the `blacklist` table to disable payload splitting on specific traffic classes.
 You can set up the `blacklist` table from the `setup.py` file:
 ```python3
 ###########################